A clue as to why it's so hard to wake up on a cold winter's morning

 "This helps explains why -- for both flies and humans -- it is so hard to wake up in the morning in winter," said Marco Gallio, associate professor of neurobiology in the Weinberg College of Arts and Sciences.
 "By studying behaviors in a fruit fly, we can better understand how and why temperature is so critical to regulating sleep."

-The study, led by Gallio and conducted in Drosophila melanogaster, will be published on May 21 in the journal Current Biology.
+The study, led by Gallio and conducted in Drosophila melanogaster, was published today (May 21) in the journal Current Biology.

 The paper describes for the first time "absolute cold" receptors residing in the fly antenna, which respond to temperature only below the fly's "comfort zone" of approximately 77 degrees Fahrenheit.
 Having identified those neurons, the researchers followed them all the way to their targets within the brain.
 They found the main recipients of this information are a small group of brain neurons that are part of a larger network that controls rhythms of activity and sleep.
 When the cold circuit they discovered is active, the target cells, which normally are activated by morning light, are shut down.